 So long as you view online reviews as an opportunity to build interaction and transparency with your customers and ensure that you are communicating consistent marketing messages, you can leverage them to your advantage.

-What should you do if, despite your best efforts, you receive a negative online review?
+But what should you do if, despite your best efforts, you receive a negative online review?

-Are you listening?
 We have all seen businesses reacting defensively to a negative review, or worse, ignoring it entirely.
 The crucial thing is not to ignore negative reviews.
 And, rather than responding defensively to a bad online review, it is important to take onboard insights into how your target audience views your brand.

 Take the time to read reviews carefully and objectively, be open to feedback and ask yourself honestly whether there is anything you can learn from the review.
 Incorporate relevant feedback, particularly if you identify a pattern or trends and take it on board as constructive criticism that you can use to identify areas for improvement.

 Often, by picking up the phone and making an effort to speak to the customer, you can turn a bad situation around and the customer may be prepared to retract or update the negative review.
 For this approach to work however, you must take the time to listen and empathise.

 Make sure you respond as soon as you can but if a review makes you upset, wait until you feel calm before doing so.
 Resist the temptation to get emotional or defensive and remain polite and professional at all times, even if you feel the reviewer is being unreasonable.

 How you handle a bad review is often of more interest to others than the actual complaint.
 See every poor review as an opportunity for you to retain patients and acquire new ones by demonstrating your high levels of customer

 We all know the old adage that a customer who has complained and had their complaint handled well, becomes more of an advocate than those who have not complained at all.
 And in today’s rapidly expanding aesthetics industry, how you handle those online reviews is more important than ever.